NEC4

 • Are early warning meetings being held regularly?

-4. Records and cost substantiation (clauses 52 and 11.2(26))
+4. Records and cost substantiation (Clauses 52 and 11.2(26))

 Under the cost-based main options (C, D, E, F), cost not justified by accounts and records is Disallowed Cost under clause 11.2(26).
 Under all options, compensation event quotations must be supported by evidence.
 Records are the foundation of both.